-The verification was completed by the Verification Expert, Toronto and Region Conservation Authority, contracted by GLOBE Performance Solutions, using the International Standard ISO 14034:2016 Environmental management -- Environmental technology verification (ETV).
+This verification for the ENVIROBASINTM technology was completed by the Verification Expert, Toronto and Region Conservation Authority, contracted by GLOBE Performance Solutions, using the International Standard ISO 14034:2016 Environmental management -- Environmental technology verification (ETV).
+The technology branded as the ENVIROBASINTM was originally known as the LittaTrapTM Catch Basin System.
+Full trademark registration is currently pending (as of March 15, 2022).
 Data and information provided by Enviropod International Inc. to support the performance claim included the Performance Test Report prepared by Good Harbour Laboratories, Inc , and dated June 8, 2021.
 This report is based on testing completed in accordance with the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014) and associated Bulletins, with some modifications required to accommodate the application of the Procedure to a catch basin treatment unit.

-What is ISO14034:2016 Environmental management - Environmental technology verification (ETV)?
+What is ISO I 4034:20 I 6 Environmental management - Environmental technology verification (ETV)?